dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

-# memory-addresses
+# memory-leak

 NOT YET FULLY IMPLEMENTED

-An intermediate FFM example that uses the `MemoryAddress` class to describe the result of a sort operation from C code.
+An example "memory leak" programming mistake when calling a C function from a Java program via the Foreign Function and Memory API.

 ## Overview